codewithhades/spring-boot-actuator/README.md

 It provides production-ready features like metrics or health-checks and simplifies the build configuration overall.

-In this example you can check how to configure Spring Boot actuators that will provide us out of the box metrics and health-checks.
+In this example you can check how to configure Spring Boot actuators which will provide us out of the box metrics and health-checks.

 ## Technical requirements